 After launching the command, the cursor will change to a cross-hair and you will enter dimension placement mode.
 Placement is made by performing the following sequence of actions:

 Position the cursor then click or press Enter to anchor the dimension start point.

 Move the cursor to the required end point, then click or press Enter to anchor the point and complete placement.

 Continue placing further standard dimensions or right-click or press Esc to exit placement mode.

 Additional actions that can be performed during placement are:

-Press the Tab key to pause the placement and access the Dimension mode of the Properties panel from where its properties can be changed on the fly.
-Click the design space pause button overlay () to resume placement.
+Press the Tab key to pause the placement and access the Dimension mode of the Properties panel from where its properties can be changed on-the-fly.
+Click the workspace pause button overlay () to resume placement.

 Press the L key to flip the dimension to the other side of the board – note that this is only possible prior to anchoring the dimension's start point.

 Press the + and - keys (on the numeric keypad) to cycle forward and backward through all visible layers in the design to change placement layer quickly.